That Martins Bank has Branches

 suspects – low key introductions to high profile personnel on both sides,

-offered a place.
-However the whole
+are informally offered a place.

-University feels will make it all look fair, and Martins must bid along with
+process, which the University feels will make it all look fair, and Martins

-the other banks for what is in reality just one place – the other destined
+must bid along with the other banks for what is in reality just one place –

-almost certainly go to the District Bank.
+the other destined almost certainly go to the District Bank.
+That Martins Bank is successful – at what

-an incredibly heavy initial price) - goes without saying and the branch that
+is understood to have been an incredibly heavy initial price – goes without

-front outlet in Alexandra Square in 1968.
+its permanent shop front outlet in Alexandra Square in 1968.

 Researching